reddit/baseplate.py/docs/cli/index.rst

 .. toctree::
    :titlesonly:

-   baseplate-healthcheck: Is your service alive? <healthcheck>
+   baseplate-healthcheck: Check if your service is alive <healthcheck>
    baseplate-serve: The application server <serve>
    baseplate-script: Run backend scripts <script>
    baseplate-tshell: Begin an interactive shell for a Thrift service <tshell>